Svenlaa/twimgdl-ext/readme.md

 # twimgdl Extension

-This extension will download all images from your favorite twitter user.
+This extension will add a button to Twitter images, giving you an option to save it in one click.
+The saved file has a Last Write Time of the Tweet time.

 Requirements:

-1. twimgdl-host running at localhost:5000
+1. twimgdl-host (api) running at localhost:5000
 2. CORS Unblock extension